-Food companies minimize calories, carbs, and sugar by listing nutritional facts of one serving size on the package but include many servings inside.
-Paying attention to serving sizes can be confusing at first, but learning to do so is important for portion control and healthy eating.
+Food companies often minimize calories, carbs, and sugar by listing nutritional facts of one serving size on the package but include many servings inside.
+Paying attention to serving sizes is an easy way to manage portion control and eat healthier.

 Here are some other tricky serving size examples:

-- A 1 oz. bag of almonds holds 28 nuts but only 6 nuts make up a serving size.
+- A 1 oz. bag of almonds holds 28 nuts but 6 nuts is a serving size.

-- An English muffin looks like one serving but often one half of that muffin is what the label calls a serving.
+- An English muffin looks like one serving but often, half the muffin is a serving.

-- A single serving of whole wheat pasta is only 2 oz. but comes in a 7 servings package.
+- A single serving of whole wheat pasta is only 2 oz. but 7 servings come in a package.

-- Raisins come in ¼ cup boxes but only 2 tablespoons make up a serving.
+- Raisins come in ¼ cup boxes but a serving is only 2 tablespoons.

 When you go shopping this week, check out the labels.
 What are the craziest serving sizes you find?
 Are there any foods that you will eat less now that you read the serving size and nutritional information?